eernstg/invariant_collection/README.md

 The point is that preservation of invariance is ensured for most computational steps, at a zero cost at run time, but it is necessary to keep an eye on certain steps that are unsafe.
-The underlying assumption for `invariant_collections` is that this is a worthwhile improvement over the situation where every collection can be covariantly typed in all situations.
+The underlying assumption for `invariant_collection` is that this is a worthwhile improvement over the situation where every collection can be covariantly typed in all situations.